mesarth/JSONPath-Notebook/README.md

 ### Creating a new Notebook

-After installation a popup should appear, asking you to create a new notebook.
+Right click in the file explorer and create a new file with an `.jsonpath-notebook` extension.

-You can also create a new notebook by using the command `JSONPath Notebook: Open new Notebook` or creating a file with the `.jsonpath-notebook` ending.
+Or, open the Command Palette and run the command `JSONPath Notebook: Open new Notebook`.

+If you have an existing notebook file, you can just open it.

 ![Creating a new Notebook Showcase](./images/create-notebook.gif)

 ### Switching input file (context)

-On the first execution of a cell, the input file is determined as follows

-- by default the JSON file opened in the editor will be used
+JSONPath Notebook tries to automatically figure out which `.json` input file you want the query to run on.

-  - if there is more than one JSON file opened in the editor, a popup appears asking to select a file
+If there is a single `.json` file open in the editor, it will be selected automatically.
+Otherwise, you will be asked to select a file.
-  - there is also an option in this popup to select a file from the file system
-- if there is no JSON file opened, a popup appears asking to select a file

-The chosen context (input file) gets saved inside the notebook (per cell) and can be changed at any time by clicking on the corresponding button in the lower right of the cell.
+The input file can be changed for each cell by clicking on the corresponding button in the lower right of the cell.

 ![Switching input file Showcase](./images/context.gif)